themepost/basic-free/README.md

  * default.hbs

 ## Credit Links
-Themepost is released under the MIT license.
+Basic is released under the MIT license.
 While we appreciate you keeping our credit links intact, this is not required.

 ## Theme Support
 You are using the free edition of Basic.
 This edition does not include theme options or theme support.
 If you need support, simply purchase [Basic](http://themepost.dev/basic).